 - 2 sticks unsalted butter (16 tablespoons), at room temperature

 - 2 large egg yolks (save egg whites for topping)

 - 2 large egg whites

-- 1 jar caramel sauce
+- 1 jar caramel sauce (see notes for recipe)

 In a medium bowl, whisk together flour, cocoa powder and salt; set aside.